meejah/fowl/docs/usage.rst

     ``{"message": "code", "wormhole-code": "123-foo-bar"}``

-For all valid messages, see :ref:`messages`.
+For all valid messages, see :ref:`frontend-protocol`.

 This code is used by the "other end" to join this forwarding session with ``fowl accept``.
 Once that side has successfully set up, we will see a message::